Postarion/reactToDoList/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is end project of React Crash Course by Traversy media.

 ## Available Scripts